MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-cortana.md

 - How much battery do I have left?
 - Tell me a joke.

-Some Cortana features you're used to from Windows on your PC or phone (for example, reminders and notifications) aren't supported in Microsoft HoloLens Development Edition.
-Cortana on HoloLens is English-only, and the Cortana experience may vary among regions.
+Some Cortana features you're used to from Windows on your PC or phone (for example, reminders and notifications) aren't supported in Microsoft.
+The Cortana experience may vary among regions.

 ### Turn Cortana off

-Cortana is on the first time you use HoloLens.
+Cortana is on the first time you use HoloLens when you enable speech.
 You can turn her off in Cortana's settings.
 In the **All apps** list, select **Cortana > Settings**.
 Then turn off Cortana can give you suggestions, ideas, reminders, alerts, and more.

-If Cortana isn't responding to "Hey Cortana," go to Cortana's settings and check to make sure she's on.
+If Cortana isn't responding to "Hey Cortana," check that speech is enabled on Start and go to Cortana's settings and check to make sure she's on.